CUCTF/ctf-writeups/picoctf/crypto/rsa_oracle/README.md

 * The key to getting the flag is by sending a custom message to the server by taking advantage of the RSA encryption algorithm.
 * Minimum requirements for a useful cryptosystem is CPA security.

-Since we know that the message, or `secret.enc`, is encrypted with AES, we can deduce that or task is to decode the encrypted password into a valid decryption key for AES by using the oracle.
+We know that the message, or `secret.enc`, is encrypted with AES, as given in the hints by the challenge authors.
+In order to decrypt AES, we need a 32-byte key, which is `password.enc` which is encrypted with RSA.
+Our task is to decode the encrypted password using the oracle into a valid decryption key for AES, so that we can decode the message.

 ## Vulnerability